al-amiir/TSF-Task-1/README.md

 # The Sparks Foundation Internship Task-1
-# Basic Banking System using MERN
+ - Basic banking system using MERN